Prior to the formation of the A-League, soccer – or football as it is known internationally – failed to reach any great lustre in Australia.

 English Premier League

 Boasting enormous fanbases in Africa, Asia and Australia, the EPL is far and away the most watched domestic football in the world.
-Manchester United, Arsenal and Chelsea have dominated the competition since its inception in 1992, but even they couldn’t stop little Leicester City from snaring the 2015-16 Premier League title in what was perhaps the greatest upset in English football history.
+Manchester United, Arsenal and Chelsea have dominated the competition since its inception in 1992, but even they couldn’t stop little Leicester City from snaring the 2015-16 Premier League title in what was perhaps the greatest upset in all of modern football.

 AFC Champions League